alimz758/Web-Development/Back-end/Apps/Express/README.md

-These are a few simple Express app that I have coded, just for practice to
+These are a few simple Express app that I have coded, just for practice to  get the hang of Express.

-get the hang of Express and ejs.
+I have utilized "ejs" files to do so.